jjdmeier/sha256site/README.md

 # sha256site
-Simple website that one can reverse lookup sha values to see if it has been reversed.
+Simple website that one can reverse lookup sha256 values to see if it has been reversed.